fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 16: Review and Reflection 2
 {% include alert.html class='warning' title='Nothing Due This Week' text="
+If you're catching up from last week, you'll need to watch the [future of nutrition article critique](https://youtu.be/xfKv2uNLbp8)--the way I see the article you critiqued before Thanksgiving week (Mozaffarian, et al.) and how it fits into the course.
+Essential viewing for a successful final.

 As with last week, you can see from the box below what the original assignment was going to be, but I honestly don't think it's useful at this point.
 SO IT'S CANCELLED.
 The whole week.
 WORK ON YOUR FINAL!
 "%}